MicrosoftDocs/iis-docs/iis/contribute.md

 * Download and unzip *docfx.zip* from [DocFX releases](https://github.com/dotnet/docfx/releases).
 * Add DocFX to your PATH.
-* In a command-line window, navigate to the appropriate folder that contains the *docfx.json* file (*iis-docs*) and run the following command:
+* In a command-line window, navigate to the appropriate folder that contains the *docfx.json* file (*iis-docs/iis*) and run the following command:

    ```
    docfx -t default --serve